 OVERVIEW: The activity is planned to reflect on reduce, reuse, and recycle materials.
 It is a practical activity where participants will need to process and create something out of recycled materials.
-The session will be divided in four different steps:
+The session will be divided in five different steps:

 - 1. Introduction/Brainstorming

 - 2. Main activity

 - 3. Debriefing

+- 4. What to do with...?

-- 4. Final evaluation
+- 5. Final evaluation